nils-n/meetings-reminder-system/README.md

     </tr>
     <tr>
         <td> 6 </td>
-        <td> When i make changes to the meeting schedule, I want to able to save those changes so that they are still there when I open the application the next time.
+        <td> When i make changes to the meeting schedule, I want to be able to save those changes so that they are still there when I open the application the next time.
         </td>
     </tr>
     <tr>